jakobhviid/BigDataCourseExercises/lectures/04/exercises.md

 Follow this [guide](https://www.youtube.com/watch?v=iKM6P7nRzqI) and verify that you can connect to your virtual machines using ssh.
 For example, to connect to `bds-g01-n0` (group 1 node 0) you would use the following command: `ssh bds-g01-n0`.

-### Tunnelling ports

-To access ports on the virtual machines you need to use [SSH tunnelling](https://unix.stackexchange.com/a/115906).
-For example, if you want to tunnel port 16443 on your local machine to port 16443 on the virtual machine you could use the following command: `ssh -L 16443:127.0.0.1:16443 bds-g01-n0`.
-If you want to tunnel multiple ports at once you can add multiple `-L` options, for example: `ssh -L 16443:127.0.0.1:16443 -L 1234:127.0.0.1:1234 bds-g01-n0`.
-If you don't need a shell but simply needs to forward the ports then you can use `-NL` instead: `ssh -NL 16443:127.0.0.1:16443 bds-g01-n0`.
+**NB:** We recommend leaving the SSH session open during the exercise hours and running the `kubectl` commands from another terminal on your localhost to keep the same Kubernetes experience as in the previous lectures.

 ### Kubeconfig

-The credentials used to connect to a Kubernetes cluster is stored in a kubeconfig file.
+The credentials used to connect to a Kubernetes cluster is stored in the kubeconfig file.
 When you use minikube or Kubernetes with Docker Desktop then the kubeconfig file is automatically generated for you.
 The file is called `config` and is located in the `.kube` folder in your home directory.

 By default, `kubectl` looks for a file called `config` inside the the `.kube` folder in your home directory.
 To use a different kubeconfig file you can use `kubectl --kubeconfig <path to config>`.